> Gluten Free Happiness?

 I’m not a fan of all 40s movies.
 Also, just because something won an Academy Award and/or is said to be a “classic” doesn’t mean I, or you, will like it.
 Some films don’t hold up thanks to big changes in culture and values.
-And frankly, some of them are really, really bad.
+And frankly, some of them are atrociously awful.
 If a film is so bad that it’s funny, great, but if not, no thanks. :)

-The film I watched is Holiday Affair (1949) starring Robert Mitchum, Janet Leigh, Wendell Corey and Gordon Gebert
+The film is Holiday Affair (1949) starring Robert Mitchum, Janet Leigh, Wendell Corey and Gordon Gebert.

 God is that a stupid poster.
 Don’t judge this film based on the poster.
-In NO part of this film does Janet leigh’s character dress like that.
-How funny.
-But, she is truly lovely in this film.
+Also, in NO part of this film does Janet Leigh’s character dress like that.
+But she is truly lovely in this film.
 Very young too.
-This is more than 10 years before her most famous role in Psycho.
+This film was made more than 10 years before her most famous role in Psycho.
 If you watch it, note how small her waist is.
-Oh sure, women wore girdles back then, but even so, it is damned small.
+Sure, women wore girdles back then, but even so, it’s damned small.
 Beautiful.

 Gordon Gebert, who plays Janet Leigh’s character’s young son, acts and sounds like a real child.
-This isn’t the standard stilted overly sweet or smart alecky Hollywood characterization you often see in Hollywood films of any era.
+This isn’t the standard stilted overly sweet or smart alecky characterization you often see in Hollywood films of any era.

 3. Art Nouveau

 I recently bought this ceramic trivet from The Art Nouveau Shop:

 Created from a photograph of an original Victorian Art Nouveau ceramic tile

-Looking at my trivet, and using it with my various gluten free hot meals and drinks, makes me feel very happy.
+Looking at my trivet, and using it with my various gluten-free hot meals and drinks, makes me feel a little better.
 Having things that I find beautiful in my home definitely helps with my mood.

 How about you?
 What makes you happy?